QuKunLab/APEC/README.md

 (Accessibility Pattern based Epigenomic Clustering)

 APEC can perform fine cell type clustering on single cell chromatin accessibility data from scATAC-seq, snATAC-seq, sciATAC-seq or any other relevant experiment.
-It can also be used to evaluate gene score from relevant accesson, search for differential motifs/genes for each cell cluster, find super enhancers, and construct pseudo-time trajectory (by calling Monocle). **If users have already obtained the fragment-count-per-peak matrix from other mapping pipelines (such as CellRanger), please run APEC from the first Section "Run APEC from fragment count matrix".
+It can also be used to evaluate gene expression from relevant accesson, search for differential motifs/genes for each cell cluster, find super enhancers, and construct pseudo-time trajectory (by calling Monocle). **If users have already obtained the fragment-count-per-peak matrix from other mapping pipelines (such as CellRanger), please run APEC from the first Section "Run APEC from fragment count matrix".
 If users have only the raw fastq files, please jump to the second Section "Get fragment count matrix from raw data".**

 ## Run AEPC from fragment count matrix